March 30, 2022 | Mark Paradies

 “How much is it worth to prevent a major accident?”

-REMEMBER, almost every major accident has precursors that were warning management that something needed to change.
-Often complacency lulled management into little action that allowed the causes to go unfixed.
-Then at a later date, things lined up just right and a major accident happened.
+REMEMBER, almost every major accident has precursors that warn management that something needs to change.
+Often, complacency lulls management into inaction that allows the causes to go unfixed.
+Then, at a later date, things lined up just right, and a major accident happens.

 It was true for the shuttle disasters.